Resume-building digital skills you can use in the workplace today.

 About the Instructors

 QuickBooks instructor Marie Gibson is an Advanced QuickBooks ProAdvisor and a member of Intuit’s National Speaker and Writer Network with more than 25 years of experience in business.
-New Microsoft Excel and Word instructor Diana Keefe Adams has been teaching computer technology courses for more than a decade for higher education institutions in the region and privately to individuals and groups through her business, My Reno Computer Tutor.
-New Microsoft Access instructor Patti Walsh has been teaching classes and workshops at the University of Nevada, Reno for more than 15 years and holds a master’s degree in atmospheric sciences.
+Microsoft Excel and Word instructor Diana Keefe Adams has been teaching classroom-based computer technology courses for nearly twenty years in the Reno area.
+She also teaches privately to individuals and groups through her business, My Reno Computer Tutor.

 Click the links below for course descriptions and online registration.